lunadigital/btoa/README.md

 - [Arnold Node Reference](https://docs.arnoldrenderer.com/display/A5NodeRef)
 - [Arnold Autodesk Forum](https://forums.autodesk.com/t5/arnold/ct-p/arnold)

-Arnold for Blender (BtoA) is not affiliated with or supported by Autodesk.
-For bug reports, please [open a new issue](https://github.com/lunadigital/btoa/issues) on the issue tracker and we'll look into it!

-BtoA is not compatible with Arnold 7 or Blender 3.x but we are working on it!

-## Example renders
 For artist features, tips and tricks, and more, [follow BtoA on Instagram](https://www.instagram.com/arnoldforblender/)!

+## Legal

+Arnold for Blender (BtoA) is developed by Luna Digital, Ltd. and the BtoA community.
+We are not affiliated with or supported by Autodesk or the Arnold development team.